Dr Tessa Dekker, a researcher who received a Career Development Award from Moorfields Eye Charity

 There is one application round per year.
 Interested candidates submit an expression of interest and if successful will be invited to submit a full application.
 Full applications require the endorsement of the Institute of Ophthalmology Fellowship Committee (where relevant) by the time of submission.

-- Full application submission closes: 26 July 2023 (you must have been invited to submit a full application)
+• Full application submission closes: 24 September 2025 (you must have been invited to submit a full application)

-- Shortlisted candidates interviews: February 2024
+• Shortlisted candidate interviews: February 2026

-- Outcome: applicants will be notified in March 2024
+• Outcome: applicants will be notified in March 2026

 Eligibility and suitability